FooSoft/moonfall/README.md

 Moonfall is the name of a game engine that I spent several months developing back in 2008.
 It leveraged [SDL](https://www.libsdl.org/) for graphics, [Lua](http://www.lua.org/) for in-game scripting, and [wxWidgets](https://www.wxwidgets.org/) for the built-in developer tools.
-The cross-platform engine was written using [Code::Blocks](http://www.codeblocks.org/) IDE, but Visual Studio project files are also available.
+The cross-platform engine was written using the [Code::Blocks](http://www.codeblocks.org/) IDE, but Visual Studio project files are also available.

 The inspiration for the game came partially from the [Harvest Moon](http://en.wikipedia.org/wiki/Harvest_Moon_%28video_game%29) video game for the Super Nintendo and from the [When